mikegeyser/bbd-twitter-wall/README.md

 - http://masonry.desandro.com/

 # Step 0
-Install node.js, check out the code and install all dependendant packages from the root directory of the project:
+Install node.js, check out the code and install all dependent packages from the root directory of the project:

 ```